Chapter 17 "Women, Encourage the Younger Women"

 “Therefore do not be ashamed of the testimony of our Lord,

 but join with me in suffering for the gospel

 May Your Life Encourage and Teach the Younger Women!

 Personal commitment: To make my life a living epistle that will glorify God.
 “Based on what I have learned from God's Word, I commit to learning, living and speaking the truth to the younger women in my life.
 I will begin at home and move out from there as the Lord leads.”

 If your heart, your passion is to minister to younger women who are still single, speak to the Lord about taking this course—designed not just for the single woman but also has a journal for the WOW "Wise Older Woman" to use for ministering.
 Even if you don't know anyone to minister to now, put up your tent.

 "Make your tents larger!
 Spread out the tent pegs; fasten them firmly."
 Isaiah 54:2 CEV

 "Therefore, I say to you, all things for which you pray and ask, believe that you have received them, and they will be granted to you."
 Mark 11:24

-Bernie in Slovakia, our Ministering Pastor for Slovak, longed for a Fellowship with women to share praise in her own language.
-After confessing this to Poppy, RMI's Director of Operations and our French Ministering Pastor, Poppy helped Bernie get set up for a Zoom Fellowship, and almost immediately she had her first Slovakian Fellowship!
+Bernie in Slovakia, was our Ministering Pastor for Slovak, longed for a Fellowship with women to share praise in her own language.
+After confessing this to Poppy, who was RMI's Director of Operations and our French Ministering Pastor, Poppy helped Bernie get set up for a Zoom Fellowship, and almost immediately she had her first Slovakian Fellowship!